quicwg/base-drafts/draft-ietf-quic-transport.md

 A PATH_CHALLENGE frame MUST NOT elicit acknowledgements, as a valid PATH_RESPONSE serves to indicate receipt of the PATH_CHALLENGE.
-These frames are included in loss recovery, as they will be retransmitted separately.
+These frames are not included in loss recovery, as they will be retransmitted separately.

-- Re-work the above to properly specify its stance with regards to:
-  - Flow control
-  - Congestion control

 A packet containing a PATH_CHALLENGE frame with a non-empty Data field MUST be padded such that it has a QUIC packet size of least 1200 octets.

-- Multiple places to update how to refer to max padding size

 ## BLOCKED Frame {#frame-blocked}